ddsky/api-league-clients/dart/doc/HumorApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **searchJokes**
+# **searchJokesAPI**
-> SearchJokes200Response searchJokes(keywords, includeTags, excludeTags, minRating, maxLength, offset, number)
+> SearchJokesAPI200Response searchJokesAPI(keywords, includeTags, excludeTags, minRating, maxLength, offset, number)

-Search Jokes
+Search Jokes API

 With over 50,000 jokes, you should find something for any occasion.
 There are 27 categories/tags to choose from, but you can also search for very specific words within jokes.